BrorH/uioScrape/README.md

 - [ ] Add autocomplete for all subjects via command line
 - [ ] Chose which files from a scrape to be downloaded
 - [ ] Download specific files only
-- [ ] Add smart filter which detects only specific file types (i.e exams or oblig)
+- [ ] Add smart filter which detects only specific file types (i.e exams or obligs)
 - [ ] Eat 🍕
 - [ ] bugsbugsbugs